Import Physical Inventory

 - Go back to the warehouse inventory import page and select your file.

-- Select a file type that matches the file type you are importing.
+- Select the file type of the fileyou are importing.

 - Typically, the Update Type should be set to "Partial" (this is the default selection).
 Read about Update Types below.